radian-software/straight.el/README.md

 *would* provide, but that the unbuilt version of Org installed by `straight.el` does not actually provide.

+Make sure to put this code as early as you can in your init-file;
+otherwise, another package may try to load Org, which will result in the outdated Emacs-provided Org being loaded.

     (require 'subr-x)
     (straight-use-package 'git)